 Lost Adventures offers the opportunity for volunteers to participate at our favorite wildlife and marine conservation projects in Africa and the Maldives.
 The programmes share the same ethical approach to wildlife conservation, giving volunteers authentic learning experiences and adventures to last a lifetime.
 Volunteer in South Africa at some of the world’s most renowned big five game reserves, sharpen your photography skills at the Wildlife Photography & Conservation course near the stunning Kruger National Park or join the Big Cat & Wildlife Research at Masai Mara in Kenya.

-Get behind the scenes at the world-renowned Shamwari Game Reserve - a 25,000-hectare Big Five Reserve, featured in documentaries on Nat Geo Wild & Animal Planet.
+Get behind the scenes at the world-renowned Shamwari Private Game Reserve - a 23,000-hectare Big Five Reserve, featured in documentaries on Nat Geo Wild & Animal Planet.